Rāhui in place after death of tourist on Tongariro Northern Circuit

 Red crater is one of several active craters on top of Mt Tongariro in the Tongariro National Park and is the highest point of the Tongariro Alpine Crossing.

-He said the incident was under investigation by police and the death has been referred to the Coroner.
+He said the incident was under investigation by police and the death had been referred to the Coroner.

 Kaumātua of Ngati Hikaio Te Ngaehe Wanikau said a rāhui had been put in place over the crossing following the death.